Jabari Greer: Buffalo Bills

-NFL Draft Scout predicted Greer to be a fourth or fifth round pick in the 2004 NFL Draft, but Greer was not selected.
+NFL Draft Scout predicted Greer to be a fourth or fifth round pick in the 2004 NFL draft, but Greer was not selected.
 Greer's scouting report noted that he lacked size, a factor that might pose "problems in handling the larger receivers."
-The Buffalo Bills signed Greer on April 26, 2004 as an undrafted free agent.
+The Buffalo Bills signed Greer on April 26, 2004, as an undrafted free agent.
 While in Buffalo he played mostly as a nickel or dimeback and on special teams.
 In 2008, he started the first 10 games of the season, recording two Pick 6s before suffering an injury.

 New Orleans Saints

 On March 4, 2009, Greer signed a four-year contract with the New Orleans Saints.
 He became a starter for the Saints and returned an interception for a touchdown in a game against the Atlanta Falcons.
-He was injured on November 8, 2009, and missed most of the rest of the 2009 regular season, but returned in time to play a significant role in the playoffs.
+He was injured on November 8, 2009, and missed most of the rest of the 2009 regular season, but returned in time to play a significant role in the playoffs as the Saints won their first Super Bowl.

 On February 12, 2014, three months after tearing his left ACL against the 49ers, Greer was cut by the New Orleans Saints to create more cap space for the team.

+Greer excelled in the playoffs with the Saints.
+In six postseason games, he recorded three interceptions and 11 passes defensed.

 Retirement

 On September 11, 2014, Greer announced his retirement during an appearance on ESPN.

 Greer now works as an NFL Analyst for TSN in Canada, as well as a college football analyst for SEC Network.

 Greer also was an on air broadcaster for Your Call Football, an interactive game where fans call real time plays for players, including former NFL players such as Greer.

+In 2023, Greer was inducted in the Saints Hall of Fame.

 Career statistics

 Personal life

 Greer became a single father after the passing of his wife, Katrina.
 He has established a non-profit foundation, the Greer Campaign, focused on programs to assist both single and married fathers in developing their parenting skills.

+While playing for the Saints, Greer wrote a weekly column for the The Times-Picayune.